andrevieira1203/MastersThesis/README.md

 This project is developed as part of an MSc thesis at FCUP / INESC TEC.

 The training data is provided by the CLEF-2024 CheckThat!
-Lab organizers and is subject to their usage terms.
+Lab organizers and is not included in this repository due to licensing restrictions.
+See Section 9 for access instructions.

 ---